Interest Level: Grades 6 - 8

 Here are some ideas for what parents can do to increase children's physical activity.
 Here are some ideas for what parents can do to increase children's physical activity.
 Michael Rhattigan Blogs Scholastic Parents...

-Suggest these STEM (Science, Technology, Engineering and Math) activities to your 11- to 13-year-old.
+Introduce these STEM (Science, Technology, Engineering and Math) activities to your 11- to 13-year-old to get them excited about math and science!

 Add a multicultural twist to your holiday with activities that teach your child about other traditions.